Pravargav/Amadeus/English/sentences.md

 -> Put/Spoon some curry onto the plate.

--> moving all over the place.
+-> He is moving all over the place.

--> embarassing

 -> Are you done with bathing? (sounds a bit unnatural) ❌